The Blood of Bulls and Goats

 Man breathing fire

-This is the reaction you can expect from other believers when you try to tell them there will genuine, blood-and-guts animal sacrifices offered in the Millennial Temple all throughout the Millennial Kingdom.
+This is the reaction you can expect from other believers when you try to tell them there will be genuine, blood-and-guts animal sacrifices offered in the Millennial Temple all throughout the Millennial Kingdom.
 If you say this to a believer today, I suggest you stand back because his head is liable to explode.
 And after he gathers up the scattered blobs of his cerebrum, he will no doubt flip to the book of Hebrews and proceed to rip you a new one without ever bothering to consider what all of God's Word actually says.

 Go ahead—ask me how I know this.